 The sector for private pension funds includes defined benefit (DB) and defined contribution (DC) plans offered to employees of private-sector employers.
 The sector includes all "qualified plans" required to file form 5500 with the Internal Revenue Service, the Department of Labor, and the Pension Benefit Guaranty Corporation.
-It also includes College Retirement Equities Fund (CREF) plans, which typically cover academic and nonprofit employers.

 The sector does not include individual retirement accounts, Keogh plans, or pension plans for government workers, which are reported in other sectors.
 Also excluded are DB assets that have been transferred to insurance companies for the purposes of paying pension benefits to retirees; those assets are included in the life insurance sector.
 However, unallocated insurance contracts held at life insurance companies, such as variable annuities and guaranteed investment contracts, are included in the sector for private pension funds rather than in the sector for life insurance companies.